Muravsky Trail: Route

 According to Davies, the trail started at Perekop (about 1100 km south of Moscow) and ran northeast parallel to the Sea of Azov coast about two thirds of the way and then swung north along the watershed between the basins of the Dnieper River and Donets.
-There it spread into branches through what later became the Sloboda Ukraine, the branches rejoining at Stary Oskol (618 km south of Moscow) and Livny (about 375 km south of Moscow).
+There it spread into branches through Sloboda Ukraine, the branches rejoining at Stary Oskol (618 km south of Moscow) and Livny (about 375 km south of Moscow).
 From Livny it went directly north to Tula and crossed the Oka River at Serpukhov almost directly south of Moscow.
 In the spread out section there were three branches.
 The western branch was the Muravsky proper which ran northwest to about Valki and then northeast west of Belgorod to Livny.
-The center or Izyumsky Trail seems to have run directly north along the south-flowing part of the Donets and joined the Muravsky at Stary Oskol.
+The center or Izium Trail seems to have run directly north along the south-flowing part of the Donets and joined the Muravsky at Stary Oskol.
 The eastern or Kalmius branch ran east of the Donets and joined the others south of Livny.
 East of these was a route used by the Lesser Nogai Horde which ran from Azov to Livny.
-The Nogai Road proper was much farther east and ran from near Volgograd through Michurinsk to the Oka at Ryazan.
+The Nogai Road proper was much farther east and ran from near Volgograd through Kozlov to the Oka at Ryazan.

 He also mentions three trails running northwest from Perekop to Galicia.
 The Czarny Trail went north toward Kyiv with a branch at the latitude of Cherkasy going west to Galicia.
 The Kuczman Trail followed the south bank of the Bug and the Wolsky Trail followed the shore of the Black Sea and then the Dniester River.